AlessandroBregoli/rdag/README.md

 3   4   1.5
 ```

-The node labels (first two columns) must be a contiguous set of integers starging from 0.
+The node labels (first two columns) must be a contiguous set of integers starting from 0.
 The edge
 weight (third column) is represented by a float number.

 ### Topological Sort

-The program *rdag* allow to load this file and find a topological order for the nodes
+The program *rdag* allows to load this file and find a topological order for the nodes
 using the following arguments:

 - *-n 5*: number of nodes in the network